wangziqi2013/wangziqi2013.github.io/_posts/2021-09-27-cloudburst.markdown

 With local caches, this could be implemented conveniently by just caching the value that is first time read by a DAG (which is similar to a transaction in this context), and all later accesses to the same key will either read the cached copy, or update this copy.
+Keys in the working set are published to downstream functions in the DAG, such that their first-time accesses to the keys already in the DAG's working set will be redirected to the upstream function's caches to only access the private copy, not a potentially different value in the local cache or the KVS.